SSWConsulting/SSW.Rules.Content/rules/do-you-use-one-class-per-file/rule.md

 guid: e1c3a18a-a6fe-41af-a652-8facd4eda898
 ---

 Each class definition should live in its own file.

-Reasons:
-- Easy to locate class definitions outside the Visual Studio IDE (e.g. SourceSafe, Windows Explorer)
+This ensures it's easy to locate class definitions outside the Visual Studio IDE (e.g. SourceSafe, Windows Explorer)

 <!--endintro-->

-The only exception should be:
-- classes that collectively forms one atomic unit of reuse should live in one file.
+The **only** exception should be classes that collectively forms one atomic unit of reuse should live in one file.

-::: bad
 ```cs
 class MyClass
 {